huggingface/transformers/docs/source/training.rst

 =======================================================================================================================

-Model classes in 🤗 Transformers are designed to be compatible with native PyTorch and TensorFlow 2 and can be used seemlessly with either.
+Model classes in 🤗 Transformers are designed to be compatible with native PyTorch and TensorFlow 2 and can be used seamlessly with either.
 In this quickstart, we will show how to fine-tune (or train from scratch) a model using the standard training tools available in either framework.
 We will also show how to use our included :func:`~transformers.Trainer` class which handles much of the complexity of training for you.